Call us at 0161 327 3694

 3. Case Finishing & Edges

 Audemars Piguet is known for exceptional finishing, with brushed surfaces, polished bevels, and chamfered edges executed with perfect symmetry.
 Genuine models feel refined, with every angle finished to the highest standard.
 Counterfeit cases often show inconsistent brushing, rough edges, and overly polished areas that lack definition.
-The transitions between brushed and polished surfaces should be sharp and flawless on authentic AP watches.
-Replicas may also have incorrect case dimensions or proportions.
-If the finishing appears sloppy or lacks the crisp geometry AP is known for, the watch is likely fake.

 4. Movement Architecture & Rotor